junipertcy/bipartiteSBM/docs/usage/generate-synthetic-networks.rst

 we call `Graph-tool <https://graph-tool.skewed.de/>`_'s `generate_sbm <https://graph-tool.skewed.de/static/doc/generation.html#graph_tool.generation.generate_sbm>`_ function to
-generate a graph-tool graph instance, and then use that instance as an input for our :class:`det_k_bisbm.optimalks.OptimalKs` class.
+generate a graph-tool graph instance, and then use that instance as an input for our :class:`biSBM.optimalks.OptimalKs` class.

 Block membership :math:`b`
 --------------------------